sammdu/cheatsheet-generator/README.md

 ### CI/CD

-The project includes GitHub Actions workflows that:
+The project includes GitHub Actions workflows for testing and building executables for Linux, Windows, and macOS.
+Releases are created automatically when tags are pushed.
-- Run tests on every push and PR
-- Build executables for Linux, Windows, and macOS
-- Create releases with executables when tags are pushed

 ## Project Structure